zander1650/GymSystem/README.md

-Our gym Management program aims to help gyms have a modernized app the allows them to store a large amount of gym member and view all members data in a clean and effient list, will abilities to remove members or hired staff  (trainers) as needed.
-This project uses databases consistanly though and takes multiple tables.
+Our Gym Management Program is designed to help gyms modernize their operations with a user-friendly app that efficiently stores and manages large amounts of member data.
+The app displays all member information in a clean and organized list, with built-in functionality to remove members or staff (such as trainers) as needed.
+The project relies heavily on databases and incorporates multiple interconnected tables for effective data handling.

-Created by Zander Fiels and David (Thai) Nguyen
+Created by Zander Fiels and David (Thai) Nguyen.